Zee-20/PHP-Hotel-Booking-Website/README.md

 # PHP Website for Hotel Room Booking

-Language used PHP
+Language used PHP.
+\
-Designed using JavaScript, HTML and CSS
+Designed using JavaScript, HTML and CSS.